nfredrik/mickarucken/README.md

 The DHT11 is a multipurpose device that could provide information about temperature and humudity.
-It's mounted at a board that a includes a pull-up resistor to make the data signal stronger.
-Wrong!
+It's mounted at a board that a includes a pull-up resistor.

+Pull-up resistors may be used at logic outputs where the logic device cannot source current such as open-collector TTL logic devices.

+Using a budget Triple Modular Redundancy (TMR) for the DHT11 :-)

 <img src="./images/dht11_wiring.jpeg" alt="drawing" width="100"/>